yangshun/front-end-interview-handbook/README.md

 * **Resetting** - Resetting is meant to strip all default browser styling on elements.
 For e.g. `margin`s, `padding`s, `font-size`s of all elements are reset to be the same.
 You will have to redeclare styling for common typographic elements.
 * **Normalizing** - Normalizing preserves useful default styles rather than "unstyling" everything.
 It also corrects bugs for common browser dependencies.

-I would choose resetting when I have very a customized or unconventional site design such that I need to do a lot of my own styling do not need any default styling to be preserved.
+I would choose resetting when I have a very customized or unconventional site design such that I need to do a lot of my own styling and do not need any default styling to be preserved.

 ###### References